rohithmenon/carnd/traffic_sign_classifier/report.md

 Attempt was made to use inception module [Christian Szegedy et al, Going deeper with convolutions] but it was extremely time consuming to train even with a GPU.

-**Model Evolution**
-1. LeNet with minor modifications to take in 3 channel input and output of 43 labels.
-(94.5%)
-2. Grayscale preprocessing with batch normalization: (96%)
-3. More layers (3 convolution layers): (97%)
-4. Dropout and regularization: (97.5)
-5. ResNet block: (98.7)

 ## <a name="training">Training, performance and tuning</a>
 #### Training
 The model described above is setup to minimize for cross-entropy of ground truth labels.
 Objective function in addition also minimizes sum of squared weights (l2 regularization).
 This helps in preventing the model to overfit the training data.
 Note that this regularization is on top of the dropouts we have setup in the fully connected layers.
 Batch stochastic gradient decent is used as the optimizer with adaptive moments (ADAM) for learning rate.
 For the above model we have the following hyperparameters:
 1. Learning rate
 2. Batch size
-3. Regularization constant
 4. Epochs
 5. Dropout percentage [keep_prob = 0.6]
 6. Alpha for leaky relu [0.2]